Optimal detection of weak positive latent dependence between two sequences of multiple tests: Numerical results

-The proposed methods were applied to study the genetic etiology of pediatric autoimmune diseases.
-Existing evidence indicates that different autoimmune diseases are genetically related, meaning that there are genetic variants which are associated with more than one disease.
-The proposed methods can be used to rigorously test the degree to which a pair of conditions are genetically related.
+Different autoimmune diseases can be genetically related, meaning that there are genetic variants which are associated with more than one disease.
+The proposed $\widehat{\mathcal{D}}$ can be used to rigorously test the degree to which a pair of conditions are genetically related.
 Let $P_{kj}$ be the $p$-value for association between the $j$th variant and the $k$th disease, $k=1,2$.
-Testing for weak positive latent dependence between the $P_{kj}$ is equivalent to testing whether there are more markers that affect both disease than expected by chance.
+Testing for weak positive latent dependence~\eqref{eq:test} between the $P_{kj}$ is equivalent to testing whether there are more markers that affect both diseases than expected by chance.

-Hakonsarson and colleagues at the Children's Hospital of Pennsylvania conducted separate genome-wide association studies in 10,718 shared controls and over 5,000 cases across ten different diseases: ankylosing spondylitis, Celiac's disease, common variable immunodeficiency, Crohn's disease, juvenile idiopathic arthritis, psoriasis, systemic lupus erythematosus, thyroiditis, type I diabetes, and ulcerative colitis \citep{li2015genetic,li2015meta}.
+Hakonsarson and colleagues at the Children's Hospital of Pennsylvania conducted separate genome-wide association studies in 10,718 shared controls and over 5,000 cases across ten different diseases: ankylosing spondylitis, Celiac's disease, common variable immunodeficiency, Crohn's disease, juvenile idiopathic arthritis, psoriasis, systemic lupus erythematosus, thyroiditis, type I diabetes, and ulcerative colitis \citep{li2015meta,li2015genetic}.
 Subjects were genotyped on Illumina Infinium HumanHap550 and Human610 BeadChip array platforms, and only variants common to both arrays and surviving quality control were used for analysis.

-Genome-wide association $p$-values $P_{kj}$ for the $j$th variant and the $k$th disease were calculated for each of the remaning variants.
-The correlation between test statistics from different studies due to the shared controls was found, using the method of \citet{zaykin2010p}, to be at most only 0.019.
 Only autosomal chromosomes were considered, and variants in the major histocompatibility complex region, defined as the 25,500,000 to 34,000,000 base pair region of chromosome 6, were not considered because they are known to be highly associated with all autoimmune diseases.
 This resulted in roughly 450,000 typed variants for each disorder.
+Genome-wide association $p$-values $P_{kj}$ were calculated for each variant.
+The correlation between test statistics from different studies due to the shared controls was found, using the method of \citet{zaykin2010p}, to be at most only 0.019.